Study of the four-body decays $B^{0}_{S} \rightarrow \pi\pi\pi\pi$ in the perturbative QCD approach: Introduction

-In the pQCD factorization framework, We usually use a factorization scale of about 1/b to separate the perturbative area from the non-perturbative area, The non-perturbative part below the 1/b energy scale will be included in the wave function that are universal and irrelevant to the process.
-However, the part above the 1/b energy scale depends on differential decay channels, and the Feynman diagram numerical calculation is carried out by using the perturbation theory.
-For the four-body decay $B^{0}_{S} \rightarrow N_{1}N_{2} \rightarrow \pi\pi\pi\pi$, the amplitude can be written as~\cite{Rui:2021bw,Li:2021bx}.
+In the pQCD factorization framework, we usually use a factorization scale of about 1/b to separate the perturbative area from the non-perturbative area, where b is the conjugate variable obtained by Fourier transformation of the transverse momentum of the quark in the meson.
+The non-perturbative part below the 1/b energy scale will be included in the wave function that are universal and irrelevant to the process, however, the part above the 1/b energy scale depends on differential decay channels, and the numerical calculations of Feynman diagrams is carried out by using the perturbation theory.
+For the four-body decay $B^{0}_{S} \rightarrow \pi\pi\pi\pi$, the amplitude can be written as~\cite{Rui:2021bw,Li:2021bx}

-here the ${\cal H}$ is hard decay kernel that can be perturbatively calculated.
-The $\phi_{B}$ is the wave function of $B$ messon.
-The $\phi_{h_{1}h_{2}}$ and $\phi_{h_{3}h_{4}}$ are wave functions of $\pi\pi$ pairs, which can be regard as the non-perturbative part and the differential wave functions can be found in \ref{sec:pert}.
+here ${\cal H}$ is hard decay kernel that can be perturbatively calculated, $\Phi_{B}$ is the wave function of $B$ messon, $\Phi_{h_{1}h_{2}}$ and $\Phi_{h_{3}h_{4}}$ are wave functions of $\pi\pi$ pairs, which can be regard as the non-perturbative part and the differential wave functions can be found in the following.